 The Court of Appeals of Maryland decided a negligence case, CSX Transportation, Inc. v.
 Pitts last Thursday.
 This blog post goes deep into issues that are related to the Federal Employers Liability Act (“FELA”).
 Looking back on it, I probably would not have spent this much time on it because I don’t think FELA is a hot topic to most of you and you may not want to get deep in the weeds of this case.
 But if you are handling FELA cases, this is obviously a must read.

-The defendant, naturally appealed.
+The defendant, naturally, appealed.
 First, the defendant argued for judgment as a matter of law, arguing that the Federal Railroad Safety Act (“FRSA”) preempted FELA and thus precluded the negligence claim.
 Second, the defendant wanted a new trial, contending that two jury instructions were erroneous and prejudicial.
-Third, the defendant sought a new trial on the issue of damages, claiming that the trial court committed prejudicial abuse of discretion by limiting the cross-examination of the plaintiff’s expert economist.
+Third, the defendant sought a new trial on the issue of damages, claiming that the trial court committed a prejudicial abuse of discretion by limiting the cross-examination of the plaintiff’s expert economist.

-First, the defendant argued that the FRSA, which is designed to promote safety through uniform national regulation, forced the defendant to use large ballast, thus preempting the issue of ballast choice and barring the plaintiff’s FELA action.
+First, the defendant argued that the FRSA, which promotes safety through uniform national regulation, required the defendant to use large ballast, thus preempting the issue of ballast choice and barring the plaintiff’s FELA action.
 To resolve this issue, the court looked at the relationship between the FRSA and FELA.
 Under FELA, “[e]very common carrier by railroad while engaging in [interstate] commerce . . . shall be liable in damages to any person suffering injury while he is employed by such carrier in such commerce . . . for such injury or death resulting in whole or in part from the negligence . . . of such carrier . . . .”
 The Supreme Court has clarified that “the general congressional intent was to provide liberal recovery for injured workers” in Kernan v.
 Am.
 Dredging Co.

-Unless it is otherwise structurally supported, all track shall be supported by material which will— (a) Transmit and distribute the load of the track and railroad rolling equipment to the subgrade; (b) Restrain the track laterally, longitudinally, and vertically under dynamic loads imposed by railroad rolling equipment and thermal stress exerted by the rails; (c) Provide adequate drainage for the track; and (d) Maintain proper track crosslevel, surface, and [alignment].
+Unless it is otherwise structurally supported, all tracks shall be supported by material which will— (a) Transmit and distribute the load of the track and railroad rolling equipment to the subgrade; (b) Restrain the track laterally, longitudinally, and vertically under dynamic loads imposed by railroad rolling equipment and thermal stress exerted by the rails; (c) Provide adequate drainage for the track; and (d) Maintain proper track cross-level, surface, and [alignment].

 The court concluded that 49 CFR § 213.203 does “cover” and “substantially subsume” the use of ballast, but only for ballast that supports the track.
-That is, when the ballast performs the track support function, FRSA preempts negligence claims under FELA regarding ballast choice.
-However, the use of ballast in walkways do not perform a track support function, which is made even more clear by the Federal Railroad Administration’s decision not to implement federal walkway rules in 1977.
+When the ballast performs the track support function, FRSA preempts negligence claims under FELA regarding ballast choice.
+However, the use of ballast in walkways does not perform a track support function, which is made even more clear by the Federal Railroad Administration’s decision not to implement federal walkway rules in 1977.
 As a result, the defendant had to prove that the plaintiff’s claim was based on track support ballast and not walkway ballast.
-Because the defendant could not show that the plaintiff walked primarily on track support ballast, indicate the size and shape of the track support ballast structure, or establish how often the plaintiff walked on the ballast in question, the court ruled in favor of the plaintiff on this issue.
+Because the defendant could not show that the plaintiff walked primarily on track support ballast, show the size and shape of the track support ballast structure, or establish how often the plaintiff walked on the ballast in question, the court ruled in favor of the plaintiff on this issue.

 Second, the defendant argued that the jury was given two erroneous instructions: (1) informing the jury about the history and purpose of FELA, and (2) telling the jury that a violation of a statute is evidence of negligence.
 The court began by stating that it would only overturn a jury verdict and grant a new trial if there was prejudicial error.
-On the first instruction, the defendant contended that informing jurors of a statute’s purpose was error.
+On the first instruction, the defendant contended that informing jurors of a statute’s purpose was an error.
 The plaintiff took the opposite position.
 The court rejected both arguments, explaining that the appropriateness of a jury instruction must be determined in its full context.
-Because the point of the jury instruction on the history of FELA was to show how unique an FELA action was in state court, the instruction was appropriate.
+Because the point of the jury instruction on the history of FELA was to show how unique a FELA action was in state court, the instruction was appropriate.
 On the second instruction, both parties agreed that giving the instruction was in error.
-The court agreed as well, stating that there was no evidence any statute had been violated.
+The court agreed, stating that there was no evidence any statute had been violated.
 However, because there was plenty of other evidence of negligence, and because the plaintiff did not mention any violation of a statute in his closing argument, the court concluded that it was unlikely the jury was misled by the instruction.
 As a result, the court refused to grant the defendant a new trial based on this issue.

 The plaintiff objected and cited precedent stating that the admissibility of future retirement benefits or eligibility was barred under the collateral source rule.
-However, the court pointed out that work life expectancy statistics had nothing to do with retirement benefits or eligibility.
-Rather, information about someone’s projected date of retirement is very relevant when future wage loss is in question, and has been used by courts to determine the reduction in future earnings.
+However, the court pointed out that work-life expectancy statistics had nothing to do with retirement benefits or eligibility.
+Rather, information about someone’s projected date of retirement is very relevant when future wage loss is in question and has been used by courts to determine the reduction in future earnings.

 In summary, the court ruled in favor of the plaintiff on all three issues.
-We can take away a couple of key points from this opinion.
+We can take away three key points from this opinion.
 First, FRSA can preempt other federal law and preclude claims under the “cover” or “substantially subsume” test.
 Second, the court looks to the full context of the case to decide the appropriateness of jury instruction.
-Finally, the collateral source rule does not include statistical evidence relating to average retirement age when trying to figure out future wage loss.
+Finally, the collateral source rule does not include statistical evidence relating to the average retirement age when trying to figure out future wage loss.